BytomDAO/bytom-dashboard/README.md

 Additionally, if there is an `index.js` file in `src/components/Common`, it will appropriately add the newly created component to the index exports.

-## Production

-In production environments, Chain Core Dashboard is served from within `cored`.
-The contents of the application are packaged into a single Go source file that maps generated filenames to file contents.

-To deploy an updated dashboard to production:

-1. Package the dashboard in production mode using `webpack` with:

-    ```sh
-    $ npm run build
-    ```

-2. Bundle the packaged output into an updated `dashboard.go`:

-    ```sh
-    $ go install ./cmd/gobundle
-    $ gobundle -package dashboard dashboard/public > generated/dashboard/dashboard.go
-    $ gofmt -w generated/dashboard/dashboard.go
-    ```

-3. Commit the resulting `dashboard.go`, then rebuild and start `cored`

-    ```sh
-    $ go install ./cmd/cored
-    $ cored
-    ```

-    Dashboard will be served at the root path from the `cored` server.